- Ibiza Properties

 This is not a speculative market.
 Prices rise because demand is real and supply is structurally limited.
 Building land on the island is scarce and that is not going to change.

-- Obtain a NIE number: The Spanish tax identification number for foreign nationals is a legal requirement for any property purchase and should be applied for early.
+- Obtain a NIE number: the Spanish tax identification number for foreign nationals is a legal requirement for any property purchase and should be applied for early.
+See our page on the NIE for foreign buyers.

-- Running costs: Local property tax (IBI), community fees, insurance and pool maintenance all add up.
+- Running costs: local property tax (IBI), community fees, insurance and pool maintenance all add up.
 Better to know the numbers before you complete than after.
+See our full breakdown of costs and taxes when buying property in Mallorca.

 Frequently Asked Questions About Buying a House in Mallorca